One Woodward Avenue

-One Woodward Avenue, formerly known as the Michigan Consolidated Gas Company Building, is a class-A office skyscraper in Downtown Detroit, Michigan.
-Located next to the city's Civic Center and Financial District, it overlooks the International Riverfront and was designed to blend with the City-County Building across Woodward Avenue, Huntington Place, and the former Ford Auditorium to the south.
+One Woodward Avenue (formerly known as the Michigan Consolidated Gas Company Building and American Natural Resources Building) is a 28-story office skyscraper in downtown Detroit, Michigan.
+Located in the city's Financial District, it overlooks Hart Plaza and the International Riverfront.
+It was designed by Minoru Yamasaki in the International style, and completed in 1962.

 History

 Minoru Yamasaki designed the new headquarters for the Michigan Consolidated Gas Company in 1962.
 The Michigan Consolidated Gas Building was his first skyscraper, and he used elements from this design for the original World Trade Center in New York City.
 His design for McGregor Memorial Conference Center at Wayne State University is also highly regarded by architects.

 In the 1980s, the building became the American Natural Resources Building when that company was formed as the parent of Michigan Consolidated Gas.
 At this time, a pedestrian bridge was added over West Larned Street at the 14th floor to connect the ANR offices to Michigan Consolidated, which had relocated to the adjacent Guardian Building.
 When the ANR offices moved from the building in the 1990s, it was given its current name.

 In December 2012, Quicken Loans founder Dan Gilbert announced that his company, Rock Ventures, had purchased the building and that Quicken Loans would occupy eight-floors in the structure.
 The building joins the nearby Qube, First National Building, Chrysler House, and 1001 Woodward in Rock Ventures' real estate portfolio.

 October 28, 2014, Fifth Third Bank announced plans to relocate its Michigan Regional Headquarters from Southfield to Downtown Detroit in what will be named the Fifth Third Bank Building at One Woodward.
 The bank occupies approximately 62,000 sqft of the structure and has also pledged an investment totaling $85 million to the city of Detroit to accompany the transition to its new regional headquarters.